psycho-baller/open-seat-notifier/README.md

 # connect with me

-if you face any problems or interested in learning how I did this, please feel free to contact me through:
+if you face any problems or interested in learning how I did this, please feel free to [add an issue](https://github.com/psycho-baller/open-seat-finder/issues) or contact me through:

 discord: `Rami#2782`